crashtiny/chipkit_wifi_cloud/README.md

 5. Shutdown MPIDE, under your Sketchbook directory create a subdirectory called "libraries"; this directory may already exist.

-6. Unzip the ChipKITNetworkShield in the libraries directory.
+6. Unzip the chipKITNetworkShield in the libraries directory.

 7. Download the chipkit_wifi_cloud project from the repo and new a folder "Exosite" under the "libraries" then unzip files into the Exosite folder